 - What are the main benefits of membership of the Institute?

 The IoR is London based in offices at 31 Worship Street in East London.
 We are a registered Private Limited Company, with an overseeing Board of Governors.

-What is the membership of the IoR?
+What is the Membership of the IoR?

-About 1100 individual members, representing approximately 10% of roofing management in the UK.
+We have nearly 1000 individual members, representing approximately 10% of roofing management in the UK.

 What is the IoR about – what are its objectives?

-Where can I get information and news about the Institute?
+Where can I get Information and News about the Institute?

 Does the IoR provide its own training courses?

-No – The IoR in common with most other professional bodies, is not a Training Provider, but we work closely with Constructionskills, Colleges, Roofing Training Groups and other Training Providers to ensure there are Roofing Management and Technician courses available.
+No – The IoR in common with most other professional bodies, is not a Training Provider, but we work closely with Construction Skills, Colleges, Roofing Training Groups and other Training Providers to ensure there are Roofing Management and Technician courses available.
 Most courses depend on a minimum number of students.